AWS Virtual Private Cloud (VPC)

 - Clean up

-- The first row in route table is the default and local route way and it cannot be changed, and it is the one that allows the instance to communicate with VPC
+- The first row in the route table is the default and local route way, and it cannot be changed, and it is the one that allows the instance to communicate with VPC.

-- The second row shows the route between subnet to the internet gateway.
-Here amazon VPC wizard is connected to ensure the traffic flow to IP address outside the VPC
+- The second row shows the route between the subnet to the internet gateway.
+Here amazon VPC wizard is connected to ensure the traffic flow to IP address outside the VPC.

 Your VPC comes with default security groups, but you can add or delete some set of rules according to the behavior of instances.
-To control the incoming traffic add inbound rules and for outgoing traffic from instances add outbound rules.
+To control the incoming traffic, add inbound rules and outgoing traffic from instances and add outbound rules.
 The security group acts as a virtual firewall and control the traffic between the related instances.

 Set of rules: